-Our purpose is to encourage local people to save and become homeowners, essentially nurturing financial wellbeing for current and future generations, and in 2021 this was more important than ever.
+Our purpose is to encourage people to save and become homeowners, essentially nurturing financial wellbeing for current and future generations, and in 2022 this was more important than ever.

-We understand that the Covid-19 pandemic has been difficult for many of our Members both personally and financially, and we made every effort to support them through this challenging time.
-We have never been prouder of our teams who have worked tirelessly to find the best possible solutions for Members affected by the pandemic.
+We understand that the cost-of-living crisis has been difficult for many of our Members both personally and financially, and we have made every effort to support them through this challenging time.
+We have never been prouder of our teams who have worked tirelessly to find the best possible solutions for Members affected by financial hardship.